 The Best Air Fryer – How Close Do They Get to Deep Fried Food?

-Indoor grills and cheap electric pasta makers are two that fall into that category; most indoor grills are no better than a broiler, and budget pasta machines usually just make mediocre noodles and a big mess.
+Indoor grills and budget electric pasta makers often fall into a category where they promise but fail to deliver.
+Most indoor grills are no better than using a broiler, and inexpensive pasta machines tend to produce mediocre noodles while creating a mess.

-That’s what came to mind when Groom+Style first heard about air fryers a few years ago.
-The concept of frying food without the fat and cholesterol inherent in deep frying is obviously appealing.
-We couldn’t shake the fear, though, that it would taste terrible.
-After all, how can you fry without the oil?
+That’s the skepticism that crossed our minds when Your House Garden first encountered air fryers a few years ago.
+The idea of frying food without the added fat and cholesterol found in deep frying is undeniably attractive.
+However, we couldn’t help but wonder if it would taste subpar.
+After all, how can you achieve the frying effect without using oil?

 Air Fryer – Deep Fried Taste Without the Oil

-Despite that caveat, our top 5 best air fryers come quite close to deep-fried taste.
-Food stays moist, and a lighter but still crispy exterior makes chicken, fries, onion rings and other traditionally fried foods delicious.
+Despite this consideration, our top 5 best air fryers come remarkably close to replicating the taste of deep-fried foods.
+These appliances excel at retaining food’s moisture while providing a lighter yet still crispy exterior, resulting in delicious renditions of chicken, fries, onion rings,, and other traditionally fried delights.

 Added Benefits of Air Fried Food!